fastify/csrf-protection/README.md

 ### `reply.generateCsrf([opts])`

-Generates a secret (if is not already present) and returns a promise that resoves to the associated secret.
+Generates a secret (if is not already present) and returns a promise that resolves to the associated secret.

 ```js
 const token = await reply.generateCsrf()